rafasgj/fpi-project-old/docs/ROADMAP.md

 ### Set asset atttributes

-fpi label <br/>
+fpi catalog_path label <br/>
-fpi label list
+fpi catalog_path label list

 > List all available labels.

-fpi label add label_name
+fpi catalog_path label add label_name

 > Add a new label to the system.

-fpi label remove label_name
+fpi catalog_path label remove label_name

 > Remove a label from the system and from all the assets that were marked with this label.

-fpi attrib asset ttribute:value ...
+fpi catalog_path attrib asset attribute:value ...

 > Set the value of an attribute of an asset ingested in the system.
   |  Attribute  | Valid values                                        |